alighulamulhassan/poc-modern-engineering-with-data-contracts/README.md

 ---

-*This project is a proof of concept for modernizing API-driven development workflows using Azure APIM and Wiremock.*
+*This project is a proof of concept for modernizing API-driven development workflows using Azure APIM mocking*